 For rooting, you will want to use denser potting soil.
 A mixture of 90% perlite and 10% peat moss is recommended.

 Rooting will take as long as 2 to 3 months.
 Ensure you are watering your cuttings regularly and giving them bright, indirect sunlight throughout the day.

 It’s important to wait long enough before re-potting your cuttings as they have incredibly sensitive roots.
 Remove your cuttings carefully from the seeding tray and gently plant them into a pot.

 As Acacia cognata plants grow naturally in poor soil conditions, you can use a native mix of organic compounds for your soil.

 Try to keep your pot in a spot that is warm and gets plenty of indirect sunlight.
 In the early growing stages, cuttings can be negatively affected by too much direct sunlight.
 However, too little light will also prevent growth.

 It is recommended to leave your growing Acacia cognata in the pot for at least 3 months before transplanting it into a bigger pot or garden bed.

 Acacia cognata care really doesn’t require much once the plant is established.
 This particular cultivar will maintain its exquisite lime green colour, even in times of drought.

 So, when it comes to watering, you won’t have to worry much.
 Should you experience a season with particularly low rainfall, consider supplementing with some additional water once a week.
 Otherwise, your Acacia ‘Limelight’ will get all the water it needs from the natural rainfall.

-It’s also always a good idea to support your cognata with some additional fertilizer during springtime, which will help boost growth.
+It’s also always a good idea to support your cognata with some additional fertiliser during springtime, which will help boost growth.
 Any native fertiliser will do the trick.